tuobangli/E/README.md

-donation of the seat, if you sign an agreement with them.

-1
+donation of the seat now, or first donate one thousand, then donate the rest after arriving Berkeley